DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 It's a simpler, single container approach, without the noise of hbbs/hbbr, it also has health check implemented.

-There is also no network section since its fine to run this completely isolated.
+There is no network section since its fine to run this completely isolated.

 `docker-compose.yml`
 ```yml